 As part of the enactment process for the fiscal year 2009 budget, the General Assembly enacted and on July 9, 2008, the Governor signed into law Act 63 of 2008 ("Act 63") and Act 1 of Special Session 1 of 2008 ("Act 1").
 Combined, these two acts provide the CFA with additional bond issuance authority of up to an additional \$1,300 million.
 Act 63 of 2008 provides the CFA with authority to issue up to \$800 million in limited obligation revenue bonds in order to fund water or sewer projects, storm water projects, flood control projects and high hazard unsafe dam projects.
 Act 63 also provides for the use of Pennsylvania Gaming and Economic Development and Tourism Fund revenues to support debt service costs associated with the \$800 million in additional CFA debt authority.
 Act 1 provides the CFA with authority to issue up to \$500 million in limited obligation revenue bonds to fund the development of alternative sources of energy.
-It is projected that portions of the increased CFA debt issuance authority will be utilized over the next two to four fiscal years.
-As of August 31, 2010, the CFA had issued \$142.0 million in limited obligation revenue bonds authorized by Act 1.
+As of December 31, 2012, the CFA had issued \$242.0 million in limited obligation revenue bonds authorized by Act 1.
 Further, the CFA has issued \$550.0 million in limited obligation revenue bonds authorized by Act 63.

-As of June 30, 2011, the CFA had \$1,420.2 million in outstanding bond debt.
-With respect thereto, the Commonwealth's General Fund has appropriation responsibility with respect to for \$871.9 million thereof and the Pennsylvania Gaming and Economic Development and Tourism Fund has appropriation responsibility with respect to \$548.3 million of such outstanding debt.
-The Commonwealth's fiscal year 2012 enacted budget appropriates \$82.019 million in state funds to the CFA for payment of CFA debt service during fiscal year 2012.
-Further, a portion of the existing interest earnings of the CFA, totaling approximately \$3.5 million will be available to support CFA debt service payments.
-With respect to future fiscal year budgets, additional appropriations from the General Fund for future debt service are expected to be requested each year by the Department of Community and Economic Development for inclusion in future Executive Budget requests to the General Assembly.
+As of June 30, 2012, the CFA had \$1,380.6 million in outstanding bond debt.
+With respect thereto, the Commonwealth's General Fund has appropriation responsibility for \$701.2 million thereof and the Pennsylvania Gaming and Economic Development and Tourism Fund has appropriation responsibility with respect to \$679.4 million of such outstanding debt.
+In preparation for the enactment of the fiscal year 2011 Commonwealth budget, DCED and the Office of the Budget, in compliance with the various Service Agreements, requested an appropriation from the Pennsylvania General Assembly in the full amount of the then estimated debt service for the CFA.
+In light of available resources of the CFA, the Pennsylvania General Assembly enacted its fiscal year 2011 budget which appropriated \$76.480 million in state funds to the CFA for payment of CFA debt service during fiscal year 2011, which amount was approximately \$3.5 million less than required to meet all of the CFA's debt service obligations in that fiscal year.
+In order to address this shortfall, the CFA applied approximately \$3.5 million in available interest earnings to its debt service payments.
+The Commonwealth's fiscal year 2012 enacted budget appropriated \$82.019 million, which amount was sufficient for the CFA to meet all of its debt service obligations.
+The Commonwealth's fiscal year 2013 enacted budget appropriates \$85.519 million in state funds to the CFA for payment of CFA debt service during fiscal year 2013.
+CFA debt service for fiscal year 2013 is estimated to be \$82.012 million.
+With respect to future fiscal year budgets, additional appropriations from the General Fund for future debt service are expected to be requested each year by the Department of Community and Economic Development for inclusion in annual Executive Budget requests to the General Assembly.